anntnzrb/_nixrice/README.md

 **2022-05-14** - switch to *chezmoi*.

--   after a few weeks with *GNU Stow* i started having issues with *symlinks* all over my `~/`.

--   there are quite a few reasons why *chezmoi* is a superior system than *Stow*, to name a few: the template system, secrets, etc&#x2026;; still does the job though and would stick to it if i didn't this better alternative.
+-   after a few weeks with *GNU Stow* i started having issues with *symlinks* all over my `~/`. other than that there are quite a few reasons why *chezmoi* is a superior system than *Stow*, to name a few: the template system, secrets, etc&#x2026;; still does the job though and would stick to it if i didn't this better alternative.

 **2022-05-08** - mass repo cleanup.